Leonardozn/coyote-cli/README.md

 ## Coyote-cli
-Coyote-cli is a tool created to generate the necessary files of a basic project based on **Node js** and **mongodb** as a database.
-With just a couple of tweaks you can save yourself a couple of hours of work creating API rest.

-This project is not only designed to save configuration time, but also to focus the developer a little more towards the structure that the project must carry in relation to business logic.

-Although we know that most of the time it is not codified once with only a good structure, it is also true that the latter helps reduce errors that can be made when writing code, so it is advisable to have well defined business logic before you start coding.

-Considering the above and the fact that **COYOTE-CLI** bases many of its file creation methods on strings, it is important to follow these steps:
+**COYOTE-CLI** is a tool designed to speed up the development of rest APIs, allowing the automatic creation of everything related to the data models necessary for business logic, such as schemas, controllers, routes and middleware from a single file. configuration in json format.

+**COYOTE-CLI** is based on **Node Js** with **Javascript** and builds the rest APIs in the same way, using **Mongoose** as the database manager.

+For the correct use of **COLOTE-CLI** it's important have present the points below:

 * Define the business logic.
 * Build the project with **COYOTE-CLI**.
 * If there are any functions that this tool does not support yet (such as specific conditions), it is better to add them after generating everything necessary with **COYOTE-CLI**.

+## Motivation
+The main reason COYOTE-CLI was created is so that developers can focus more on the business logic itself before writing any line of code.
+Using this tool is intended to minimize logic errors by working well on the software architecture as well as reducing its development time.

 ##### Table of Contents
 [Installation](#1-installation)
 [Project generation](#2-project-generation)
 [Run the project](#3-run-the-project)

-[Create models for your-project](#4-create-models-for-your-project)
+[Create models for your-project](#4-create-models-for-your-project) [Types](#types)

-[Types](#types)
 * [Object type](#1-object-type)
 * [ObjectId type](#2-objectId-type)